Cystic fibrosis: CFTR modulators

-In 2019, the combination drug elexacaftor/ivacaftor/tezacaftor, marketed as Trikafta and described as modulator therapy, was approved for CF patients over the age of 12 in the United States, extended to age 6 in 2021.
-In Europe this drug was approved in 2020 and marketed as Kaftrio.
-It is used in those who have a f508del mutation, found in about 90% of patients with cystic fibrosis.
-According to the Cystic Fibrosis Foundation, "this medicine represents the single greatest therapeutic advancement in the history of CF, offering a treatment for the underlying cause of the disease that could eventually bring modulator therapy to 90 percent of people with CF." In a clinical trial, participants who were administered the combination drug experienced a subsequent 63% decrease in pulmonary exacerbations and a 41.8 mmol/L decrease in sweat chloride concentration.
-By mitigating a repertoire of symptoms associated with cystic fibrosis, the combination drug significantly improved quality-of-life metrics among patients with the disease as well.
-The combination drug is also known to interact with CYP3A inducers, such as carbamazepine used in the treatment of bipolar disorder, causing elexacaftor/ivacaftor/tezacaftor to circulate in the body at decreased concentrations.
+In 2019, the combination drug elexacaftor/tezacaftor/ivacaftor, marketed as Trikafta, was approved for CF patients over the age of 12 in the United States, with approval extended to children aged 6 years and older in 2021.
+In Europe, this drug was approved in 2020 and marketed as Kaftrio.
+It is used in those who have at least one F508del mutation.
+According to the Cystic Fibrosis Foundation, "this medicine represents the single greatest therapeutic advancement in the history of CF, offering a treatment for the underlying cause of the disease that could eventually bring modulator therapy to 90 percent of people with CF." In a clinical trial, participants who received the combination drug experienced a subsequent 63% decrease in pulmonary exacerbations and a 41.8 mmol/L decrease in sweat chloride concentration.
+Other studies have found substantial improvements in lung function, weight gain, and reductions in respiratory symptoms such as cough and sputum production.
+Treatment has also been associated with reduced school or work absenteeism as well as fewer hospitalizations.
+By mitigating a repertoire of symptoms associated with CF, the combination drug significantly improves quality-of-life metrics.
+The combination drug is also known to interact with CYP3A inducers, such as carbamazepine used in the treatment of bipolar disorder, causing elexacaftor/tezacaftor/ivacaftor to circulate in the body at decreased concentrations.
 As such, concurrent use is not recommended.

-The list price in the US is going to be $311,000 per year; however, insurance may cover much of the cost of the drug.
+The combination drug vanzacaftor/tezacaftor/deutivacaftor (Alyftrek) was approved for medical use in the United States in 2024.

+The list price of CFTR modulators has been reported to exceed $270,000-310,000 per year in the United States; however, patients' out-of-pocket costs and the net costs paid by insurers and health systems vary according to insurance coverage, financial assistance programs, and negotiated reimbursement arrangements.

+Aerosolized medications

+Aerosolized medications that help loosen secretions include dornase alfa and hypertonic saline.
+Dornase alfa is a recombinant human deoxyribonuclease, which breaks down DNA in the sputum, thus decreasing its viscosity.
+Dornase alfa may improve lung function; however, there is no strong evidence that it is better than other hyperosmolar therapies.
+Inhaled hypertonic (7%) saline is believed to draw water into the airway, rehydrating airway mucus and improving mucus clearance.

+Other medications

+Denufosol, an investigational drug, opens an alternative chloride channel, helping to liquefy mucus.
+Whether inhaled corticosteroids are useful is unclear, but stopping inhaled corticosteroid therapy is safe.
+There is weak evidence that corticosteroid treatment may cause harm by interfering with growth.
+Pneumococcal vaccination has not been studied as of 2014.
+As of 2014, there is no clear evidence from randomized controlled trials that the influenza vaccine is beneficial for people with cystic fibrosis.
 Ursodeoxycholic acid, a bile salt, has been used; however, a 2021 study aimed at evaluating whether the incidence of severe liver disease differed between CF centers routinely prescribing or not prescribing UDCA found no reduction in portal hypertension.

-The combination vanzacaftor/tezacaftor/deutivacaftor (Alyftrek) was approved for medical use in the United States in December 2024.